robert-hh/Micropython-Editor/README.md

 - Added an optional status line and single line prompts for Quit, Save, Find, Replace, and Goto.
   The status line can be turned (almost) off for slow connections.

 The editor assumes a VT100 terminal.
 The editor works in Insert mode.
 Cursor Keys, Home, End, PgUp, PgDn, Del and Backspace work as you would expect.
 Most functions are available with Ctrl-Keys too, if a VT100 keyboard mapping is not available.
+On reading files, tab characters are expanded to spaces with a tab size of 8, and trailing whitespace on a line will be discarded.
+This will not restored when the file is written.

+The editor works also well in a Linux environment, with both python3 and micropython.

 **Files:**